What each of the eight B vitamins - B1, B2, B3, B5, B6, B7, B9 and B12 do for the human body.

-All B vitamins are water soluble, the body is incapable of storing all except vitmain B12 that can be stored in the liver for up to a year.
-The eight B Vitamins are referred to as the B complex vitamins that assist the body in using fats and proteins.
-The eight B vitamins are Vitamin B1 Thiamin , B2 Riboflavin, B3 Niacin/Niacinamide, B5 Pantothenic Acid , B6 Pyridoxine , B7 Biotin , B9 Folic acid, and B12 Cobalamin.
+The eight B Vitamins are referred to as the B complex vitamins and they all assist the body in using fats and proteins.
+The eight B vitamins are Vitamin B1 Thiamin, B2 Riboflavin, B3 Niacin/Niacinamide, B5 Pantothenic Acid, B6 Pyridoxine, B7 Biotin, B9 Folic acid and B12 Cobalamin.

-B vitamins are needed for healthy skin, hair, eyes, liver, and help the nervous system to function properly.
-This is not a complete list of what the B complex vitamins perform, and each of the B vitamins serves its own extended purpose.
-All the B vitamins help the body convert food into fuel.
+A short list of the things B vitamins are needed for are healthy skin, hair, eyes, liver, nervous system, DNA synthesis, cognitive functions and a healthy heart.
+This is not a complete list of what the B complex vitamins perform or assist, they are needed for thousands of bodily processes, and each of the B vitamins serves its own extended purpose.
+All of the B vitamins help the body convert food into fuel.

-The importance of proper diet can never be underestimated.
-Eating a balanced and varied diet contributes directly to good health, and good health contributes to good quality of life.
-For your specific dietary vitamin and/or mineral needs, ask your health care professional or homeopathic for a list of appropriate foods.
+The importance of a proper diet can never be underestimated.
+Eating a balanced and varied diet contributes directly to good health, and good health contributes to a high-quality life.
+For your specific dietary vitamin needs, ask your health care professional, homeopathic or nutritionist for a list of B vitamin appropriate foods.

-If you think that you are not getting enough vitamins and/or minerals in your diet, you may choose to take a dietary supplement.
-Furthermore, if you are one of the many that have difficulty absorbing B vitamins then B12 injections might be necessary so that your body can get the B vitamins it needs into its system.
+If you think that you are not getting enough vitamins or minerals in your diet, you may choose to take a dietary supplement.
+Furthermore, if you are one of the many that have difficulty absorbing vitamin B12, then B12 injections might be necessary so that your body can get the vitamin B12 it needs.

 In most cases, B vitamin supplements are handled well, but before undertaking regular B complex or B12 supplementation, always consult your healthcare professional.
-Tell him or her all prescription and herbal medicines that you are currently taking.
+Tell him or her all the prescription, OTC and herbal medicines that you are currently taking.

-Some of the top reasons people choose to supplement with B Vitamins are for increased energy, B deficiencies, weight loss, B deficiencies, cognitive improvement, stress management and general well-being.
+Some of the top reasons people choose to supplement with B Vitamins are for increased energy, B12 deficiencies, weight loss, cognitive improvement, stress management and general well-being.

 In this section, you can find out what each of the B vitamins do for the body.
-Find out if you are B deficient and in need of B12 injections.
+Find out if you are B vitamin deficient and need vitamin B12 or B-Complex injections.

 Vitamin B1 Thiamin or Thiamine